justv316/Terrifying_Encounters/README.md

 	* Menu Handy Options by RamlethalSnake (https://www.nexusmods.com/oblivionremastered/mods/1019)
 	* Reopen Oblivion Gates by Velken (https://www.nexusmods.com/oblivionremastered/mods/587)

-* I learned that I can use CSE to expand the limits of scripting and also read through its scripts to learn how some things work through: Auto Upgrade Leveled Items by TheOneTrueRy (https://www.nexusmods.com/oblivionremastered/mods/567)
+* I learned that I can use CSE to expand the limits of scripting and also read through its scripts to learn how some things work: Auto Upgrade Leveled Items by TheOneTrueRy (https://www.nexusmods.com/oblivionremastered/mods/567)

 * I learned how to make custom summons through: Summon War Expanded by TrueElderBlade (https://www.nexusmods.com/oblivionremastered/mods/1521)

+### Other Acknowledgements

+* ColdTyrant for believing in me https://next.nexusmods.com/profile/ColdTyrant?gameId=7587

 -------------------------------------------------
 * __Thank you very much for checking out my mod__